 Today’s battery pack technology has led to reductions in size and weight, as well as greater capabilities for storing and delivering energy.
 Increasing the energy density of Lithium-Ion batteries has stalled, and new battery chemistries are years, if not, decades away from commercialization.
 Development and improvement cycles for GaN technologies are much faster than those for battery cells development because GaN R&D teams such as FTEX are not trying to increase energy density—they’re finding ways to use that energy more efficiently.
 FTEX technology will fast-track the energetic transition to electric power by building new GaN-based circuits in order to derive greater benefits, such as increased autonomy while deriving better performance from smaller and less expensive batteries and motors.

-Combining lithium-ion battery packs with a GaN-based motor controller will significantly increase the power management capabilities of all electric vehicles currently on the market.
+Combining lithium-ion battery packs with a GaN-powered motor controller will significantly increase the power management capabilities of all electric vehicles currently on the market.
 According to GaN Systems CEO Jim Witham, such progress would result in an “industry-changing shift in both the short-term and ‘near future’ relationships between technological control systems and energy—creating significant products and system-wide changes.”

 Electric Vehicles Powered by GaN Transistor